 The sites that tend to adopt the practice of sending intrusive and disruptive ads are always on the rise.
 All this tends to disrupt the standard workflow of the users apart from breaking down the UX/UI element.
 This is where the need for an ad-blocker arises.

 In this regard, Opera has again taken a similar route and has built in a VPN tool.
 With just a single click, you could enable it and browse via the location of your choice.
-Likewise, it also displays some additional information sets such as the total data exchanged and its date and time.
-You could even use this VPN in the Private Browsing mode.
+Likewise, it also displays some additional information sets, such as the total data exchanged and its date and time.
+You could even use this VPN in Private Browsing mode.

 While Opera’s VPN is still far from a finished product, its presence in its ecosystem by default makes the job easier for the end-user.
 As a result, it takes the upper hand over Firefox in the battle of VPNs!

 Having cross-device support has now become a necessity rather than a luxury.
 Syncing all your data and allowing you to access your contents from all the linked devices streamlines all our workflow data.